Schatten classes and traces on compact groups: Introduction

 \section{Introduction}

-Let $G$ be a compact Lie group.
+Let $G$ be a compact topological (or Lie) group.
 In this paper we address the problem of characterising the Schatten-von Neumann classes $S_{r}$ of operators on the Hilbert space $L^{2}(G)$ for $0<r\leq \infty$.
 To do this, we make use of the global quantization recently developed in \cite{rt:book} and \cite{rt:groups} as a noncommutative analogue of the Kohn-Nirenberg quantization of operators on $\Rn$.
+For brevity in the sequel we will refer to Schatten-von Neumann classes simply as to Schatten classes.

-In view of Carleman's example \cite{car:ex} recalled below, it is well-known that there is an obstruction when looking for good criteria in terms of kernels for ensuring that an operator belongs to the Schatten class $S_r$ below the index $r<2$.
+In view of Carleman's example \cite{car:ex} recalled below, it is well understood that there is an obstruction when looking for good criteria in terms of kernels for ensuring that an operator belongs to the Schatten class $S_r$ below the index $r<2$.

-In this paper we show that using the notion of a matrix symbol of an operator on a compact Lie group, we can characterise operators in Schatten classes $S_r(L^2(G))$.
-Our characterisations do not assume any regularity condition on the symbols.
+In this paper we show that using the notion of a matrix symbol of an operator on a compact group, we can characterise or give sufficient conditions for operators in Schatten classes $S_r(L^2(G))$ for all $0<r\leq\infty$.
+Moreover, our characterisations do not assume any regularity condition on the symbols.
 Criteria for operators with symbols in H{\"o}rmander classes have been analysed, see e.g. Shubin \cite[Section 27]{shubin:r}, but the regularity of symbols is required for the analysis there.
 Recently, there was a surge of interest in finding criteria for Schatten classes in terms of symbols with lower regularity, see e.g. \cite{Toft:Schatten-AGAG-2006,Toft:Schatten-modulation-2008, Buzano-Toft:Schatten-Weyl-JFA-2010}.
 In this paper we can drop the regularity assumptions completely (at least in the considered settings) due to the technique of matrix quantization that we are using, instead of the traditional Kohn-Nirenberg quantization in the manifold setting.